Skip to content

 Error handling for IMAP Hosted authentication

-Nylas creates a grant only if both the IMAP settings are validated and the provider accepts the end user’s login credentials.
+Nylas creates a grant only if both the IMAP settings are validated and the provider accepts the user’s login credentials.
 When an error occurs, the redirect_uri includes an error_type query parameter when the auth process is complete.
 The possible error_type values are…

 • provider_not_responding: The IMAP provider didn’t respond to the login request from Nylas.